yuan-kuan/dog-raiser/README.md

 2. dart.html's Worker.onMessage will always massage the return JSObject before passing it through the Stream.
 I reckon this will waste some CPU cycle and I will not able to cast the MessageEvent.data into the class I wanted directly (this can be done in Worker's code).

+Running:

+1, clone this repro.
+2, do a 'pub get'
+3, then 'webdev serve -r'